Angela van Bengale: Arrival at the Cape and manumission

 She was brought to the Cape on the VOC ship Prins Willem by the Freeburgher Pieter Kemp, who after his arrival at the Cape, sold her to Jan Van Riebeeck, making her one of the first slaves brought to South Africa.
 When Van Riebeeck left the Cape in 1662, Angela was sold to another burgher, Abraham Gabbema, who finally freed Angela (and her three children, Anna de Coningh, Jacobus and Johannes van As) on 13 April 1666 just before his own departure for Jakarta.

-As was required for manumission, Gabberna arranged for Angela to be baptized, which she was on 29 April 1668, as well as to complete a short apprenticeship as a baker with his friend Thomas Christoffel Muller.
+As was required for manumission, Gabbema arranged for Angela to be baptized, which she was on 29 April 1668, as well as to complete a short apprenticeship as a baker with his friend Thomas Christoffel Muller.
 In being baptized, Angela became the first adult former slave to be baptized at the Cape.
 Following her emancipation, Angela petitioned the then VOC commander Cornelis van Quaelbergen for a small tract of land which she acquired near Heerestraat (present day Strand Street) in Cape Town on 25 February 1667.

 In attaining her freedom, Angela is reported to have been the first slave woman freed without being legally bound to be married to a man, the third female, and the fourth slave overall freed at the Cape.